 Get to Baiting

-And don’t be alarmed if you suddenly see a large number of ants in and around the bait you placed.
+Don’t be alarmed if you suddenly see a large number of ants in and around the bait you placed.
 That is a good thing.
-The more ants that take the bait back to the colony the faster the colony will be eliminated.
-You will gradually see fewer ants and the bait works until the ants are completely gone.
+The more ants that take the bait back to the colony, the faster the colony will be eliminated.
+You will gradually see fewer ants as the bait works until the ants are completely gone.